 Learning Plan for Becoming a Codex CLI Expert

-The goal is a working installation, confident navigation of the TUI, and an intuitive feel for the approval model.
+Goal: A working installation, confident navigation of the TUI, and an intuitive feel for the two-dimensional security model.

 1.1 Installation and Authentication

-Install via npm (or the Windows installer if you are on Windows, which reached full feature parity in March 20262):
+Install via npm, Homebrew, or the Windows installer (which reached full feature parity in March 20265):

 codex --version # confirm 0.118.x or later

 Verify your default model.
-As of April 2026 the recommended default is gpt-5.4, which combines the coding strength of gpt-5.3-codex with stronger reasoning and native computer use3.
+As of April 2026 the recommended default is gpt-5.4, which combines the coding strength of gpt-5.3-codex with stronger reasoning and native computer use6.

 Mode File edits Shell commands Network Best for